On two families of Nekrasov-Okounkov type formulas: Conflict of interest and data availability statement

+The author states that there is no conflict of interest, and no datasets were generated or analysed during the current study.

 .
-The author would like to thank Prof. Xiaobo Liu, Prof. Xinxing Tang, Prof. Zhiyuan Wang, Chunlei Liu and Xuhui Zhang for helpful discussions and thank Prof. Jian Zhou and Prof. Xiangyu Zhou for encouragement.
-The author is supported by the National Natural Science Foundation of China (No. 12288201) and the China Postdoctoral Science Foundation (No. 2023M743717).
+The author would like to thank Xiaobo Liu, Xinxing Tang, Zhiyuan Wang, Chunlei Liu and Xuhui Zhang for helpful discussions.
+The author is supported by the NSFC grants (No. 12288201, 12401079), the China Postdoctoral Science Foundation (No. 2023M743717) and China National Postdoctoral Program for Innovative Talents (No. BX20240407).